amutaher/POS-Awesome-V15/README.md

 30. Search and add items by Batch Number
 31. Accept new payments from customers against existing invoices
 32. Payments Reconciliation
+33. Automatic cache versioning for PWA using Workbox
-33. A lot more bug fixes from the version 14
+34. A lot more bug fixes from the version 14

 ### How to Install